The First Year - A Guide To Success

 If your student is interested in an internship or summer job, he or she might want to stop by the Career Center for assistance.
 Visit early; procrastination can lead to your student coming up empty-handed.

-- Finals Week Care Packages can be ordered and delivered or picked up through Student Leadership & Programs (805.493.3553).
+- Finals week Care Packages can be ordered online and delivered or picked up through Student Life.

 - Suite and roommate selection for the next school year takes place this month.